mageplaza/magento-2-cron-schedule/README.md

 # Magento 2 Cron Schedule extension Free

-[Cron Schedule from Mageplaza](https://www.mageplaza.com/magento-2-cron-schedule/) is one of the most utility which helps you to execute tasks with no effort from the admin panel.
+[Magento 2 Cron Schedule from Mageplaza](https://www.mageplaza.com/magento-2-cron-schedule/) is one of the most utility which helps you to execute tasks with no effort from the admin panel.
 The extension prevents errors from popping up, avoid interruption as well as create a smooth flow for your store’s performance.

 ## 1. Documentation